Takeda Lullaby: Recordings

-In 1969, the folk singing group Akai Tori (赤い鳥) made this song popular, and their single, recorded in 1971, became a bestseller.
-The song has also an additional history in that NHK and other major Japanese broadcasting networks refrained from playing it because it is related to burakumin activities, but this ban was stopped during the 1990s.
+The first known recording of the song was made in 1967 by the Japanese musician Kyōko Takada, during her days as a folk singer.

+In 1969, the folk singing group Akai Tori (赤い鳥) popularized the song, recording a best-selling single in 1971.

 The song was popularised in Taiwan through a 1975 adaptation sung by Judy Ongg, with Chinese lyrics written by her father, Ongg Ping-tang (翁炳榮).
 Compared to the original, the Taiwanese version had nothing to do with discrimination but was titled "qidao" (祈禱 (祈祷, qídǎo, pray)) and focused on hope.
 This version is often taught in primary schools.

 In 2001, singer Eri Sugai included a version of the song on her album Mai.

 In 2017, the folk supergroup Bendith included a Welsh-language version on their self-titled EP.